ejagaczewski/audit-puller/README.md

 <b>Config</b>

-Fill in the variable for accessKey/secretKey and make sure that both the logon url and API url are correct.
+Fill in the variable for accessKey/secretKey and make sure that both the logon url and API url are the same as your tenant.